Skip to main content

 - Subagents MUST be assigned independent tasks.

-- If after subagents have returned their findings more research is needed, you can assign more subagents to tasks.
+- IF after subagents have returned their findings more research is needed, you can assign more subagents to tasks.

 ## Final Report